Quick Answer

 Awareness and conscious leadership styles.

-Much of what is discussed in this article also applies to men – such as communication styles, managing relationships, and working together to achieve organizational goals.
+Much of what is discussed in this article also applies to men — such as communication styles, managing relationships, and working together to achieve organizational goals.
 However, men seem to be less aware that they need to promote women’s strengths rather than doing things “their way,” which may have worked well in the past, but the organization has evolved into a more complex environment.
+The International Monetary Fund has noted that financial institutions with greater gender diversity at the executive level demonstrate stronger risk-adjusted performance and more sustainable governance outcomes.

 4. Advice for moving forward with these goals that include strategies for personal development and industry mentoring programs.

 The key is to promote women through the organization and then provide them with mentoring opportunities outside of the workplace, providing them networking opportunities that include women leaders within the industry.
+Programs run by organizations like Women in Capital Markets and Ellevate Network have been adopted by firms including Bank of America and Wells Fargo to support exactly this kind of structured development.

 – Attract women through your marketing.